Table of Contents

 As mentioned earlier, a rice bag works according to the principle of heat therapy.
 A warm rice bag transfers heat to the affected muscle tissues upon application to a sore area.
 The increase in temperature opens up the blood vessels in that area, improving blood and oxygen flow.
 This reduces muscle spasms, soothes discomfort, and induces relaxation.
 As a result, the damaged tissues are healed, and the flexibility of the muscle is boosted.
 (5)

-Making your rice bag with materials around your home is a quick and easy procedure.
+Making your rice bag with materials around your home is quick and easy.
 You can make a fancy rice bag right away if you have your way with a needle and thread or a sewing machine.
 Check out the steps below:

 - Sew it on three sides to have an opening on the top.